Preliminary Incubation Count for Measuring Raw Milk Quality

 Why is PI count testing a helpful tool?

 According to Cornell University’s Dairy Foods Science Notes 9-28-08 and 06-21-10, one additional helpful test is the Preliminary Incubation (PI) count for raw milk.
-The PI test can detect inadequate hygiene practices on the farm, which the SPC procedure may miss.
+The PI test can detect inadequate hygiene practices on the dairy farm, which the SPC procedure may miss.

 How is the PI test done?